 lieer

-Fast email-fetching and sending and two-way tag synchronization between notmuch and GMail
+Fast email-fetching, sending, and two-way tag synchronization between notmuch and GMail

 View the Project on GitHub gauteh/lieer